 The Jerwood/Photoworks Awards support photographers, or artists using photography, to make new work and significantly develop their practice.
-The Awards are a collaboration between Jerwood Charitable Foundation and Photoworks, supported by Official Print Partner Spectrum Photographic.
+The Awards are a collaboration between Jerwood Arts and Photoworks, supported by Official Print Partner Spectrum Photographic.
 The Awards particularly seek to encourage artists and photographers exploring new approaches to photography, and/or whose practice is experimental.

 Presented every two years, the Awards are open to arts practitioners using photography who are within 10 years of establishing their practice.
 There is no age limitation and no requirement for formal education or qualifications.
 In recognition of the financial pressures faced by many artists, this edition will not require an application fee.
 Applicants have the alternative of submitting a video or audio proposal and funding to help those facing additional barriers to take up the opportunity is also available.
 Two Awardees will each receive:

 - £10,000 to support the making of new work